Madrid Open: Britain's Cameron Norrie knocked out of Madrid Open by Casper Ruud; Rafael Nadal wins again

 He will face Alexander Bublik of Kazakhstan, who beat up-and-coming American Ben Shelton in three sets, in the last 16.

+Collins had a 5-4 edge in aces, but Sabalenka saved seven of 11 break points and broke Collins' serve six of nine times.
+Collins, a 30-year-old who plans to retire at the end of the season, had begun her streak by winning the WTA 1000 event in Miami and followed that up with a clay-court title in Charleston.

+Collins led 4-3 in the second set before Sabalenka found a new gear, winning the next six games in a row.
+Sabalenka's quarter-final opponent will be Russian teenager Mirra Andreeva, who upset 12th-seeded Italian Jasmine Paolini 7-6 (2), 6-4.

-Earlier, Iga Swiatek remained on track for a first Madrid Open title with a comfortable 6-1 6-0 victory over Sara Sorribes Tormo.
+Earlier, Iga Swiatek remained in with a chance to claim a first Madrid Open title with a comfortable 6-1 6-0 victory over Sara Sorribes Tormo.

 The top-ranked Swiatek won the last 12 games of the match and dropped just five points in the second set, advancing to the quarter-finals in the only major European clay tournament the Pole has yet to win.